vidarsko/ComFiT/docs/ClassPhaseFieldCrystal.md

 In some simulations, it is useful to prescribe a strain to the PFC.
 This is done by updating the grid on which the PFC is defined.

-In one dimension, the only strain that can be applied is a compression or expansion of the grid, given by $\matfrak e_{xx}$.
+In one dimension, the only strain that can be applied is a compression or expansion of the grid, given by $\mathfrak e_{xx}$.

 In this case, these variables are updated according to